matloff/TidyverseSkeptic/README.md

 # Summary

-1. The Tidyverse arose from the desire to have a set of packages that are consistent with each other, a "purist" philosophy that appeals, for instance, to computer scientists.
+1. The Tidyverse arose from the desire to have a set of functions/packages that are consistent with each other, a "purist" philosophy that appeals, for instance, to computer scientists.
 The Tidyverse also borrows from other "purist" computer science (CS) philosophies, notably *functional